Dividend Payout Ratio Definition

-Now it may seem that a company paying a higher dividend payout ratio is at a better position than a company with a lower dividend payout ratio, however, it is not necessarily true.
-What needs to be looked at is that how consistently the company has been paying out those dividends.
-A company with a stable 20% dividend payout ratio since say, 10 years, is more trustworthy than a company with a dividend payout ratio of 30% but which is consistently on the decline over the years.
+Now it may seem that a company having a higher dividend payout ratio is at a better position than a company with a lower ratio, however, it is not necessarily true.
+What needs to be looked at is how consistently the company has been paying out those dividends.
+A company with a stable 20% payout ratio since say, 10 years, is more trustworthy than a company with a payout ratio of 30% but which is consistently on the decline over the years.
 In the latter case, it is possible that in the coming years the company may not be able to pay dividends at all.
 Consistency or long-term trends are what you should focus on, more than the dividend rate.

 Therefore, if an investor is looking for a steady dividend income you can always keep this factor in mind and look for companies that have been in the running for a long time and with a good performance record.
 Though beware of extremely high dividend payout ratios as that means the company is giving out most of its earnings and relying on a very negligible amount for investing in its future operations, which is not a good sign.

 Dividend Payout Ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
-It is of utmost importance to keep a track of the dividend payout ratio of a company over the years to take a call as to which company would be the right choice to invest in.1–4
+It is of utmost importance to keep a track of the ratio of a company over the years to take a call as to which company would be the right choice to invest in.1–4